 What is that Party Wall Act procedure, and how long does it take?

-The Party Wall Act is something that is often overlooked on a construction project, and it can cause delays if it isn’t factored in to the programme.
+The Party Wall Act is often overlooked on a construction project, and it can cause delays if it isn’t factored in to the programme.
 This short article will help you understand when to engage a surveyor, when to serve party wall notices, and how long each of the stages of the party wall procedure takes.

 When to appoint a surveyor